Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 11 - File Handling/README.md

 ## **Outputs**
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able to create the following:
+After attaining this skill, and as a demonstration of it, I should be able to create a Simple File Manager in PHP that allows the user to create/delete files, as well as navigate the files they add.

-1. A Simple File Manager with these features:
-    a.
-Show the list of files in a directory
-    b.
-Create a new file
-    c.
-Write to a new file
-    d.
-Delete a particular file

 ----------
 ## **Knowledge**